luwei0917/TankBind/README.md

 ## Prediction
-To predict the drug-protein binding structure, check out
+We use the prediction of protein ABL1 in complex with two drugs, Imatinib and compound6 (PDB: 6HD6) as an example for predicting the drug-protein binding structure.

     examples/prediction_example_using_PDB_6hd6.ipynb